SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 but after trying to store a number like 55 that's too large, the projected value is ``true``.

-A property wrapper can return any value as its projected value.
+A property wrapper can return a value of any type as its projected value.
 In this example, there's only one piece of information that the property wrapper exposes, so the "number was adjusted" state is exposed directly as the projected value.